Welcome to the Yoga Guide for Beginners!

 Traditionally, Yoga’s goal is to integrate mind, body, and soul to reach a state of enlightenment, or oneness with the universe.
-Various disciplines of Yoga incorporate different approaches to reach enlightenment, but ultimately maintain the same goal: to reach samadhi, or the enlightened state.
+Various disciplines of Yoga incorporate different approaches to reach enlightenment.
+Ultimately maintain the same goals: to reach samadhi, or the enlightened state.
 Western Yoga has become most similar to Hatha (ha-ta) Yoga, one of many disciplines of Yoga.
 Hatha Yoga, as described by yogi extraordinaire Gina Caputo, is a ‘moving meditation’.
-Each movement is physical, yet invites a greater awareness of the practitioner’s internal peace and purify the mind and body for a seated, still meditation.
+Each movement is physical, yet invites a greater awareness of the practitioner’s internal ce and purify the mind and body for a seated, still meditation.

 Regardless of your intentions for coming to Yoga, your goals to achieve, or your expectations of the practice, the Yoga practice is a wonderful option to exercise and strengthen your body, your mind, and the relationship between the two.